sandy9999/CTF-WriteUps/2020/DownUnderCTF/Crypto/CosmicRays/README.md

 ![Block Digram](block_diagram.png)

+So bruteforce the key's 3 corrupted bits and ciphertext last block's 2 corrupted bits.
+Form the previous blocks of ciphertext using this information.
+Finally the flag can be found since the first block of ciphertext has not been tampered with.
 Here's the ugly exploit script.

 ```
 from Crypto.Util.Padding import pad